No, really, get a flu shot: Frequently asked questions about the flu vaccine

 When should I get a flu shot?

 We typically suggest getting the flu shot in the early fall, before the virus starts circulating in the community.
 It takes about two weeks to be fully protected after vaccination.
-We don’t know when or if influenza will peak this year, nor do we know what impact COVID-19 will have on influenza trends.
-Nevertheless, it’s important to get the vaccine to prevent the flu.
+We don’t know when influenza will peak this year, so try to get the vaccine before the end of October.
+If that’s not possible, it’s never too late — it’s still worth getting the shot, even by February.

 Will the shot inject me with the actual flu virus?
 Can it give me the flu?